petercai/notes/Kubernetes/docker/Dockerfile.md

 docker history your-image-name
 ```

-This command will output details about each layer, including the command used to create it and the size of the layer [[1]](https://stackoverflow.com/questions/29696656/finding-the-layers-and-layer-sizes-for-each-docker-image) [[2]](https://howchoo.com/docker/how-to-show-all-layers-of-a-docker-image/).
+This command will output details about each layer, including the command used to create it and the size of the layer [[IB from chatgpt]](https://stackoverflow.com/questions/29696656/finding-the-layers-and-layer-sizes-for-each-docker-image) [[2]](https://howchoo.com/docker/how-to-show-all-layers-of-a-docker-image/).

 ### 2. **Using `docker image inspect` Command**